xcat2/xcat-core/docs/source/advanced/networks/getadapters.rst

 below are the possible information:

-* **hitn**: the consistent name which can be used in ``confignic`` derectly in operating system which follow the same naming scheme with rhels7. (``confignic`` doesn’t need to do more work)
+* **hitname**: the consistent name which can be used in ``confignic`` derectly in operating system which follow the same naming scheme with rhels7. (``confignic`` doesn’t need to do more work)

 * **pci**: the pci location

 * **mac**: the MAC address

-* **prdn**: All the names which satisfy predictable network device naming scheme, if customer needs to customize their network adapter name, they can choose one of them. (``confignic`` needs to do more work to support this. if customer want to use their own name, xcat should offer a interface to get customer’s input and change this column)
+* **candidatename**: All the names which satisfy predictable network device naming scheme, if customer needs to customize their network adapter name, they can choose one of them. (``confignic`` needs to do more work to support this. if customer want to use their own name, xcat should offer a interface to get customer’s input and change this column)

-* **vnd**:  the vender of network device
+* **vendor**:  the vender of network device

-* **mod**:  the modle of network device
+* **modle**:  the modle of network device